The College is home to over 70 research centres and institutes.

-In the College of Humanities and Social Sciences, many research centres/institutes have been crucial catalysts in developing new collaborations within and across Schools, resulting in significant research income and increases in numbers of staff and students in our research community.
+In the College of Arts, Humanities and Social Sciences, many research centres/institutes have been crucial catalysts in developing new collaborations within and across Schools.
+This has resulted in significant research income and increases in numbers of staff and students in our research community.
 They have been especially helpful in facilitating interdisciplinary work which has attracted important research council support and also as focal points for philanthropic donations.